zouzhuan2023/scRNA/README.md

 ## Codes
 Specific descriptions of the codes can be found in the corresponding documents.
-### 1.Processed raw data
-"1_SRRraw data download.txt" is used to download the single-cell SRR raw file and decompress it into a "fastq.gz" file, and finally execute the SARTsolo command to get the processed file.

-"2_FASTQ raw data download.txt" is used to download the single-cell "fastq.gz" and execute the SARTsolo command to get the processed file.
-### 2. Quality control and subgroup
+### 1. Quality control and subgroup
-"1_pancancer_data_python_process.txt" is used to import the processed data into the python environment and perform quality control to eliminate low quality cells and genes and finally perform dimensionality reduction clustering on the data.
+"1_Data_preprocessing_code.pyt" is used to import the processed data into the python environment and perform quality control to eliminate low quality cells and genes and finally perform dimensionality reduction clustering on the data.

-"2_pan-cancer huge group analysis.txt" was used to define overall cellular subpopulations and plot subpopulation umap plots, cell scale plots, and other plots
+"2_Single cell huge group analysis.R" was used to define overall cellular subpopulations and plot subpopulation umap plots, cell scale plots, and other plots.

-### 3. NKT cell
-"1_NKT cell extraction code (marker).txt" was used to extract NKT cell subclusters.

-"2_T_celL_DEGs.txt" was used to plot the umap of T-cell subpopulations, cell scale plots, and other graphs.

-"3_AddModule.txt" was used to score T cell subpopulations (e.g., TEFF and TEX scores).

-"4_palantir.txt" was used for pseudotiming analysis of T cell subclusters.

-### 4. Myeloid cell
+### 2. Spatial Transcriptional Landscape of Osteosarcoma and Metastatic Lymph Nodes

+"Spatial Transcriptional Landscape of Osteosarcoma and Metastatic Lymph Nodes.R" was used to construct Overall landscape of spatial transcriptomics for 8 samples.

+### 3.Identification and Subtype Analysis of Malignant Osteosarcoma Cells
 "1_Extracellular matrix scoring.txt" was used to score extracellular matrix remodeling for subclusters of cells between samples.

 "2_M1M2score.txt" was used to assess the M1/M2 polarization phenotype of myeloid cell subpopulations by scores.